WELCOME TO RUGBY HOSPITAL RADIO CHARITY NUMBER: 512419

 In 2010 we moved out of the attic to a new location on the hospital site, which has now been converted into an impressive studio, and in 2012 we celebrated our 40th anniversary.

 We would like to express our gratitude to the local community for your generosity and goodwill in helping Rugby Hospital Radio.

 If you have put some coins, or better still notes into the tins when our volunteers have been collecting at Tesco, Sainsbury's and Asda, you’ve helped keep us going, so thank you very much indeed.

 Several local businesses sponsor programmes; their help is a valuable source of regular funding.

 Our most grateful thanks to the following companies:-

-Rugby Hospital Radio is broadcasting live for the first time in seven months with a special ‘socially distanced’ arrangement.
+Rugby Hospital Radio is broadcasting live again with a special ‘socially distanced’ arrangement.
 Now they are asking the public to send requests for relatives and friends in the hospital.

 “The hospital management were very keen to find a safe way to bring us back to site”, says Chairman Jim Austin.
 “We are very grateful to site manager Janine Beddow and her team at St Cross and UHCW Trust volunteer coordinator Kristine Davies for their help.

 Pictured Mike O'Connor, Phil Smith, James Austin and Mavis Green.